 Figure 3: Minimum commercial digital capability (Source: Gate One)

-Start by designing target customer journeys and mobilize teams to deliver these before you start automating or using AI
+Start by designing target customer journeys and mobilise teams to deliver these before you start automating or using AI

 Often there is a great deal of time spent designing next best action tools, but a quick win would be to create a suite of target customer journeys that describe the integrated experience you will deliver for a customer.
 This work doesn’t require much investment and is a quick way to establish integrated plans across commercial, medical, patient experience and internal capability teams to make sure that everyone is focused on what is best for the customer before you switch to automation.